ogioldat/jaeger-n-fun/README.md

 # jaeger-n-fun
-Bare minimum k8s app to demonstrate core concepts of jaeger
+Bare minimum app to demonstrate core concepts of jaeger.
+Either use K8s or docker compose.

 ### Prerequisites